burlachenkok/exploring-python3/python_details.md

 ## Comprehensions syntax

-Comprehensions syntax provides a short syntax to create several iterable types.
+Comprehensions syntax provides a short syntax to create several inerrable types with short expressions.
 List comprehensions in Python:
 ```python
 [expr(item) for an item in iterable if condition (item)]
 ```

-set comprehensions in Python:
+Set comprehensions in Python:
 ```python
 {expr(item) for an item in iterable if condition (item)}
 ```